 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-- Carrier Driver
+- Goat Driver

 - Milk Truck Driver

-- Semi Driver
+- Van Driver

 The states with the most job growth for Heavy & Tractor-Trailer Truck Driver are Utah, North Dakota, and Idaho.
 Watch out if you plan on working in Delaware, Maine, or Vermont.
 These states have the worst job growth for this type of profession.

-Heavy & Tractor-Trailer Truck Driver Salary
+Heavy & Tractor-Trailer Truck Driver Average Salary

 Heavy and Tractor-Trailer Truck Drivers who work in Alaska, North Dakota, or District of Columbia, make the highest salaries.